AdobeDocs/journey-optimizer.en/help/using/event/about-events.md

 ## Data cycle {#data-cycle}

 Events are POST API calls.
 Events are sent to Adobe Experience Platform through Streaming Ingestion APIs.
-The URL destination of events sent through transactional messaging APIs is called an “inlet”.
+The URL destination of events sent through transactional messaging APIs is called an "inlet".
 The payload of events follows XDM formatting.

 The payload contains information required by Streaming Ingestion APIs to work (in the header) and the information required by [!DNL Journey Optimizer] to work  and information to be used in journeys (in the body, for example, the amount of an abandoned cart).
 There are two modes for the streaming ingestion, authenticated and unauthenticated.
 For details on Streaming Ingestion APIs, refer to [this link](https://experienceleague.adobe.com/docs/experience-platform/xdm/api/getting-started.html).